Sometimes you look at your own website and wonder, Is this a good site?

 Like canonicalization issues above, URLs in multiple cases can cause duplicate content issues because search engines see all these instances of URLs at once.

-One trick you can use to take care of multi-case URLs include adding a lower command to the website’s htaccess file.
+One trick you can use to take care of multi-case URLs is adding a lower command to the website’s htaccess file.

 This will cause all multi-case URLs to render as one canonical URL that you choose.